marcostolosa/reveal.js/README.md

+# reveal.js extended with logo support

+This extension enables a logo display at the lower-left corner of the visible area.
+[Check out the live demo](https://handsomeyang.github.io/reveal.js/).
+Logo is also supported in PDF exports, try to print the demo according to [PDF Export](#pdf-export) and see what it looks like.

+For the configuration part, please refer to the [logo](#logo) section below.

 # reveal.js [![Build Status](https://travis-ci.org/hakimel/reveal.js.svg?branch=master)](https://travis-ci.org/hakimel/reveal.js) <a href="https://slides.com?ref=github"><img src="https://s3.amazonaws.com/static.slid.es/images/slides-github-banner-320x40.png?1" alt="Slides" width="160" height="20"></a>

 A framework for easily creating beautiful presentations using HTML.
 [Check out the live demo](http://lab.hakim.se/reveal-js/).